bernadinm/hybrid-cloud/README.md

 ### Configure SSH Private and Public Key for Terraform

-Set your ssh agent locally to point to your pem key
+Set your ssh agent locally to point to your pem key and public key

 ```bash
 $ ssh-add /path/to/ssh_private_key.pem